OpenLiberty/ci.maven/docs/test-stop.md

 ###### Additional Parameters

-The following are the parameters supported by this goal in addition to the [stop-server](stop-server.md#stop-server), the [common server parameters](common-server-parameters.md#common-server-parameters), and the [common parameters](common-parameters.md#common-parameters).
+The following are the parameters supported by this goal in addition to the parameters inherited from the [stop](stop.md#stop) goal, the [common server parameters](common-server-parameters.md#common-server-parameters), and the [common parameters](common-parameters.md#common-parameters).

 | Parameter | Description | Required |
 | --------  | ----------- | -------  |